 How Passive Is Income from ATM’s?

-ATM machines face many risks.
+ATM machines face many, many risks.
 Theft is a big risk, just have a look at this article to learn more.
 That could mean having to invest in a surveillance system or security software to keep your customers from card skimming or stealing the machines.
 This is another reason why location is very important.
 Make sure to keep these security risks in mind.
 Other risks include not getting enough traffic or transactions and not making any money.
+This is a high-risk business.

 Return On Investment